-1. As Asset Manager's assets under management increase, the value of the Company's investment will likely increase.
+- 1. As Asset Manager's assets under management increase, the value of the Company's investment will likely increase.
 As Asset Manager's assets under management increase, the revenue generated by the advisory fees it charges is also expected to increase.
 The increased revenue should, in turn, result in an increase in the value of the Company's investment in Asset Manager, which will inure to the benefit of the Company's shareholders.
 Further, Asset Manager may be even more attractive as an asset manager if it were a registered investment adviser, which could lead to additional assets under management, and this benefit should, again, inure to the Company's shareholders.
-In addition, the growth of Asset Manager's operating expenses as a percentage of its assets under management are likely to decline as Asset Manager's assets under management increase because personnel and other operating expenses do not typically increase proportionately with increases in the amount of assets managed.
-Therefore, over time, the Company's shareholders should gain additional value from the Company's investment.

-2. The Company intends to expend capital and other resources to develop Asset Manager and the Company's shareholders should be permitted to benefit from Asset Manager's future growth and profitability as a registered investment adviser.
+In addition, the growth of Asset Manager's assets under management over time should reduce Asset Manager's initial operating expense ratios and, thus, increase its profitability.
+Asset Manager's operating expenses as a percentage of its assets under management are likely to decline as Asset Manager's assets under management increase because personnel and other operating expenses do not typically increase proportionately with increases in the amount of assets managed.
+Therefore, over time, the Company's shareholders should gain additional value from the Company's investment. - 2.
+The Company intends to expend capital and other resources to develop Asset Manager and the Company's shareholders should be permitted to benefit from Asset Manager's future growth and profitability as a registered investment adviser.
 The Company enters into each investment it makes for the purpose of adding value to the portfolio company.
 The Company's proposed relationship to Asset Manager is an example of this approach to investing.
 Beginning with its initial formation of Asset Manager, the Company will contribute to Asset Manager's growth.
 The Company will provide financing to fund working capital and to support the asset management activities of Asset Manager.
 In addition, the Company's senior-level officers will provide managerial assistance to Asset Manager's management team to assist them with building their business.
 These investments of capital and other resources are the means through which the Company grows the value of its portfolio investments and, in turn, grows its returns to its shareholders.
 The Company will significantly contribute to the organization of Asset Manager, and the Company believes that it is likely that Asset Manager will become valuable as a registered investment adviser.
 Allowing the Company to hold and invest in Asset Manager as a portfolio company following its registration as an investment adviser (which, absent relief, the Company would not be able to do) is both consistent with the investment objectives of the Company and beneficial to the Company's shareholders.